Omni Calculator logo

 Amount of water you need(mL) = Amount of coffee you have(g) × 12

-How to calculate coffee ratio for espresso?
+How do I calculate coffee ratio for espresso?

 The coffee ratio for espresso is unique — due to the small amount of water we use, we need to take care of every single drop. 💧